kemckinnmsft/M365HOL3001/instructions.md

 ***Additional notes**:*
 - Close the Azure Advisor recommendations if that opens for you.
 - When deploying the template below, a number of fields are locked to ensure that the references in the labs are accurate.
 You are free to choose your location for deployment
-- Create a new resource group for your deployment (like ASC-Labs)
-- As soon as the workspace has been created, you can continue with the lab exercise
-- Click on **Start Trial**, if you are prompted for a Security Center trial

 ### Deploy VMs and Create a Workspace
 Use the link below to deploy the following: